Wright GB Kite: Hydroliner

-The first orders for GB Kites was placed in November 2021, with Metrobus ordering 20 Hydroliner FCEV vehicles for use on the Fastway network.
-The first buses from this order, also being the first production Hydroliner FCEVs, began entering service with Metrobus on the Fastway network in April 2023, with the order for 20 completed later in June.
+The first orders for GB Kites was placed in November 2021, with Metrobus ordering 20 Hydroliner vehicles for use on the Fastway network.
+The first buses from this order, also being the first production Hydroliners, began entering service with Metrobus on the Fastway network in April 2023, with the order for 20 completed later in June.
 By 2024, however, up to two thirds of the Fastway Hydroliner fleet were not being used in regular service due to the Health and Safety Executive not signing off on a liquid hydrogen fuelling system at Metrobus' Crawley depot.
-Despite this, a further order for 23 Kite Hydroliner FCEVs is to be delivered in late 2024 for both Fastway and conventional Metrobus services in Surrey.
+Despite this, a further order for 23 Kite Hydroliners is to be delivered in late 2024 for both Fastway and conventional Metrobus services in Surrey.
+In December 2025 Wrightbus asked Metrobus at Crawley to suspend operation of their entire Hydroliner fleet of 42 vehicles, following a fire in one bus on 2 December 2025.